Fatal Labyrinth: Release

 Fatal Labyrinth appeared in Sega Genesis Classics for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

 Reception

-Ars Technica noted that Fatal Labyrinth was "the earliest Japanese-made roguelike of note" and said its gameplay was very similar to Rogue.
-Hardcore Gaming 101 gave a positive review, stating that "the appeal of [Fatal Labyrinth] is found in that “just one more” feeling of attempting to top a previous best, to go down farther than before and eke out another floor or two."
-Destructoid stated that the game is very challenging, but was fun to beat, and noted that the checkpoint system sets it apart from other roguelikes.
+Ars Technica stated that Fatal Labyrinth was "the earliest Japanese-made roguelike of note" and said its gameplay was very similar to Rogue.
+Hardcore Gaming 101 gave a positive review, saying "the appeal of [Fatal Labyrinth] is found in that “just one more” feeling of attempting to top a previous best, to go down further than before and eke out another floor or two."
+Destructoid said the game is very challenging, but was fun to beat, and noted that the checkpoint system sets it apart from other roguelikes.